J.D. Davis Player Props: Giants vs. Rockies

 J.D.
 Davis At The Plate

-- Davis has 54 hits, which ranks first among San Francisco hitters this season, while batting .286 with 19 extra-base hits.
+- Davis leads San Francisco in total hits (55) this season while batting .288 with 19 extra-base hits.

-- Among the qualified hitters in MLB play, his batting average ranks 31st, his on-base percentage ranks 21st, and he is 40th in the league in slugging.
+- Among the qualified hitters, he ranks 27th in batting average, while his on-base percentage ranks 19th and he is 38th in slugging.

-- Davis is batting .368 during his last outings and is on a five-game hitting streak.
+- Davis enters this game on a six-game hitting streak.
+Over the course of his last outings, he's hitting .353.

+- Davis has picked up a hit in 35 of 56 games this year, with multiple hits 16 times.

-- In 32.7% of his games this year, Davis has picked up at least one RBI.
-In eight of those games (14.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in six contests.
+- Davis has an RBI in 18 of 56 games this season, with multiple RBI in eight of them.
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.